stedman/coyager/README.md

-# coyager
+# Coyager

-> TL;DR This is "fan art" font based on the nifty ASCII display face at <https://shoptalkshow.com>.
+> TL;DR This is a "fan art" font based on the nifty ASCII display face at <https://shoptalkshow.com>.

 While having fun with the kids and the [BirdFont editor](https://birdfont.org/), I decided to take a crack at turning the [ShopTalk Show](https://shoptalkshow.com/)'s cool retro ASCII heading type into a font.